djherron/research/semantic-web/My Semantic Web Summary 2.md

         ?x rdf:type ?A }
 ```
 * the same *type propagation rule* automatically applies to every parent class of `:A`, whether declared explicitly or implicitly; eg `:x` will be inferred to be a member of every parent class of `:B`

+Multiple parent classes
+* a class can be the subclass of many distinct classes
-* there are no problematic issues concerning 'multiple inheritance' as in OOP; `:A` can participate in any number of independent subsumption paths
+* class `:A` can participate in any number of independent subsumption paths (ie be the subclass of many parent classes)
+* there are no 'multiple inheritance'-like problematic issues, as in OOP
+* if `:A rdfs:subClassOf :B` and `:A rdfs:subClassOf :C`, the inference semantics of `rdfs:subClassOf` do not change, they are applied twice; so if individual `:x` is a member of class `:A`, then `:x` is also a member of `:B` and `:C`

 intersection and union
 * `rdfs:subClassOf` can also model the intersection and union of classes (sets)